ammar89/Digital-System-Design-with-Verilog-HDL/Week-1/README.md

 endmodule
 ```
-Now you know how to add comments to a verilog code, a single-line comment is added by using `//`  and multi-line comments are added between `/*` and `*/`
+Now you know how to add comments to a verilog code, a single-line comments are added by using `//`  and multi-line comments are added between `/*` and `*/`.

+It is useful to visualize the module as a black box as seen in the figure below: